pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

 az.plot_pair(idata, **pair_kwargs, ax=ax);
 ```

 We can now check that the gradient Op works as expected.
-First, just create and call the `LogLikeGrad` class, which should return the gradient directly (note that we have to create a [PyTensor function](http://deeplearning.net/software/pytensor/library/compile/function.html) to convert the output of the Op to an array).
-Secondly, we call the gradient from `LogLikeWithGrad` by using the [PyTensor tensor gradient](http://deeplearning.net/software/pytensor/library/gradient.html#pytensor.gradient.grad) function.
+First, just create and call the `LogLikeGrad` class, which should return the gradient directly (note that we have to create a {ref}`PyTensor function <pytensor:creating_an_op>` to convert the output of the Op to an array).
+Secondly, we call the gradient from `LogLikeWithGrad` by using the {func}`grad` function.
 Finally, we will check the gradient returned by the PyMC model for a Normal distribution, which should be the same as the log-likelihood function we defined.
 In all cases we evaluate the gradients at the true values of the model function (the straight line) that was created.

 ```{code-cell} ipython3
 ip = pymodel.initial_point()